-Please join us for our AutoBody Film Program, showcasing films related to car culture, in celebration of our fall visual arts exhibition, AutoBody.
-All screenings take place at the Crowley Theater in Marfa, Texas at 7 pm.
+Ballroom Marfa presented the AutoBody Film Program, a series of films related to car culture, in celebration of our visual arts exhibition, AutoBody.
+The program included the following films:

-Please join us for the first film in our AutoBody Film Program: Crash, David Cronenberg’s 1996 film adaptation of J.G.
+- Crash, David Cronenberg’s 1996 film adaptation of J.G.
 Ballard’s novel of the same name.
 The film — rated NC-17 — tells the tale of a film director slowly drawn into a subculture of people who have transformed car accidents into erotic events.
-Mature audiences only.
-Watch the Crash trailer.

-In our second installment, we present three short films — Matthew Barney’s Hoist, Claude Lelouch’s C’était un Rendezvous, and Kevin Jerome Everson’s The Prichard — followed by Everson’s feature Cinnamon.
-Please note: “Hoist” contains explicit scenes.
-For mature audiences only.
-Watch the trailer for Cinnamon.
+- Three short films — Matthew Barney’s Hoist, Claude Lelouch’s C’était un Rendezvous, and Kevin Jerome Everson’s The Prichard — followed by Everson’s feature Cinnamon.

-For the final film in our AutoBody Film Program, we present Asif Kapadia’s 2010 documentary Senna about the life and death of legendary Brazilian motor racing champion, Ayrton Senna.
-Do not miss this!
-Watch the Senna trailer.
+- Asif Kapadia’s 2010 documentary Senna about the life and death of legendary Brazilian motor racing champion, Ayrton Senna.

 AutoBody has been made possible through the support of the Brown Foundation, Inc., Houston, National Endowment for the Arts, Texas Commission on the Arts, University of Michigan, Detroit, Museum of Contemporary Art Detroit, New York Foundation for the Arts, Renwick Gallery, and Ex Vivo Productions.
 With generous contributions by Jorge Linares and Ballroom Marfa members.